 Whistler Olympic Plaza

-The redeveloped site of the Whistler medals ceremonies for the 2010 Olympic and Paralympic Winter Games commemorates our community’s involvement with the globe’s largest sporting and cultural event.
-Reminders of those amazing 27 days in 2010 are an important part of the Plaza’s design, reflecting the three pillars of the Olympic and Paralympic Games: sport, environment and culture.
+Reminders of the 27 days during the 2010 Winter Games are an important part of the plaza’s design, which reflects the three pillars of the Olympic and Paralympics: sport, environment and culture.